UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 export DIN_LOC_ROOT=/nobackup/earfw/cesm2_inputdata
 fi
 ```

+To do this, run the commands below:

+- `cd ~`

+- `vi .bashrc`

+- Paste in the above (you can right click and select paste)

+- Press escape to ensure you are not in 'insert' mode.

+- Type `:wq' to save and close

+- Then type `source~/.bashrc`

 ### Do a test run

 - The steps below give instructions about how to run to WACCM.